Park Bo-kyung: Career

 Park Bo-kyung made her debut as fashion model in 2001, followed by a debut as a theater actor in 2002.
 She made her big screen debut with a small role through the 2008 movie Hello, Schoolgirl.
 She took a gap of about 8 years after marriage to focus on her role as a mother.
 Since 2019, she has appeared in various television shows and films.
 Some of her notable works include JTBC's Monster, SBS' Now, We're Breaking Up, Netflix's Boy Judgment, tvN's Little Women, JTBC's Bad Mom, and Disney+'s Moving.
 Park Bo-kyung left a strong impression as Park Jae-sang's (Eom Ki-jun) chief of staff and villainous Go Soo-im in Little Women, and attracted attention by appearing as the mysterious head's wife in Bad Mom.
 Her skills accumulated through her long career as a theater actor are being recognized and she is shining.
 Park Bo-kyung added her strength by making a surprise appearance in The Roundup: Punishment.

 Personal life

 Park Bo-kyung married actor Jin Seon-kyu in 2011.
-They have two children, a son and a daughter.
+They have two children, a daughter and a son.